mpinchover/Distributed-messaging-server/README.md

 - separate out channel and client events
 - allow someone to be invited to the chat
 - Add a "typing" attribute/event to the message
+- Run processMessage in go routine and inform the client if a message fails.
+This will let the message be routed directly to the client
+- run UpdateMessageToSeen in go routine
+- on the server side, mark the messages as seen so the client doesn't have to

 ### P3